ramlahIbrahim/GitHub_chronicles-SCA-Team2/README.md

 ## 📧 Support

-Don't forget to star ⭐ this repo if you find this interesting
+Don't forget to star ⭐ this repo if you find this interesting.

+---
+## ✍️ Want to share your own post?

+Yesss!
+We’d love to have your voice here.
+Just check out our [Contributing Guide](CONTRIBUTING.md) — it’ll walk you through how to create your folder, write your post, and send it in.

 ---
 Thanks for stopping by — we’re excited to grow together 🌱